 The main risks the Company is exposed are market risk, underwriting risk and counterparty default risk.
-The risk appetite of the Company establishes a framework that supports an effective selection of risks.
+The Company's risk management framework supports the effective management of those risks.

 Atlantic measures its risks based on the standard model as prescribed by the Solvency II regime.
 The Solvency Capital Requirement (SCR) is determined as the change in own funds caused by a predetermined shock which is calibrated to a 1-in-200 year event.
 The basis for these calculations is the Solvency II technical provisions which are calculated as the sum of a best estimate and a risk margin.